borgmatic-collective/borgmatic/README.md

 This generates a sample configuration file at /etc/borgmatic/config.yaml (by default).
 You should edit the file to suit your needs, as the values are just representative.
-All fields are optional except where indicated, so feel free to remove anything you don't need.
+All fields are optional except where indicated, so feel free to ignore anything you don't need.

 You can also have a look at the [full configuration schema](https://projects.torsion.org/witten/borgmatic/src/master/borgmatic/config/schema.yaml)